defold/doc/docs/en/manuals/physics.md

 ## Best practices

 Triggers
 : Trigger collision objects are sometimes too limited.
-Suppose you want a trigger that controls the intensity of a sound--the further the player moves into the trigger, the more intense the sound.
+Suppose you want a trigger that controls the intensity of a sound---the further the player moves into the trigger, the more intense the sound.
 This scenario requires a trigger that provides the penetration distance in the trigger.
 For this, a plain trigger collision object won’t do.
-Instead, you can set up a Kinematic object and never performing any separation of collisions but instead only registering them and use the collision data.
+Instead, you can set up a Kinematic object and never perform any separation of collisions but instead only register them and use the collision data.

 ::: sidenote
 Kinematic objects are more expensive than triggers, so use them wisely.